isaacnmm/pestpolicy-hugo2XX/content/posts/samsung-evo-plus-review-for-your-raspberry-pi/index.md

 Read Also:
 [Heatsink for Raspberry Pi 3](https://pestpolicy.com/best-heatsink-for-raspberry-pi-3/)
 ## Conclusion
-Samsung EVO Plus is an awesome selection for your Raspberry Pi, digital camera, and media recording.�This is mainly due to its superior sequential write and read speeds.
+Samsung EVO Plus is an awesome selection for your Raspberry Pi, digital camera, and media recording.This is mainly due to its superior sequential write and read speeds.